-The Western Hemisphere Travel Initiative (WHTI) went into effect 1 June 2009, and requires U.S. and Canadian travelers to present a passport or other document that denotes identity and citizenship when entering the U.S. It is a result of the Intelligence Reform and Terrorism Prevention Act of 2004 (IRTPA).
+The Western Hemisphere Travel Initiative (WHTI) requires U.S. and Canadian travelers to present a passport or other identity and citizenship document when entering the U.S.

 Under the WHTI, Canadian citizens traveling to the U.S. are required to present one of the following travel documents:

-- an Enhanced Driver's Licence or Enhanced Identification Card.
-Canadian provinces have begun issuing these documents that denote identity and citizenship that are WHTI-compliant for cross-border travel into the U.S.
+- An Enhanced Driver's License or Enhanced Identification Card.
+Canadian provinces have begun issuing these documents that denote identity and citizenship that are WHTI-compliant for cross-border travel into the U.S.; or

-In addition, the WHTI offers certain provisions to special groups, including children (both individuals under age 16 and groups under age 19), Native Americans, Ferries and Small Boats, and Boaters.
-Please see the relevant page on Get You Home.gov for more information.
+The WHTI offers certain provisions to special groups, including children (both individuals under age 16 and groups under age 19), Native Americans, passengers on ferries and small boats, and boaters.